cynic-net/pytest-pt/README.md

 `virtualenv`); the script will take care of bootstrapping those into a local virtualenv using [pactivate].

-The script assumes you're using [pythonz] to supply the various versions of Python this is tested with; if it cannot find pythonz it will complain and stop.
-Giving `-B` as the first option to `./Test` will install or update pythonz if necessary, and build the latest patch version of Python for each of the minor releases that are tested.
+The script installs and uses [pythonz] to supply the various versions of Python this is tested with.
+You should run it the first time with `-B` as the first option to `./Test` to install/update pythonz and build the versions of Python that tox will need to run the tests.
+(The tests are for each minor release from 3.7 to 3.12; pythonz will be asked to build the latest patch release for each of those.)

-The test script can be updated to use Pythons from other sources, if there is any call for it.
+The test script could be updated to use Pythons from other sources, if there is any call for it.

+#### Tox Arguments

+Any command line arguments given to `./Test` (with the exception of an initial `-B`—see above) will be passed on to `tox`.
+So, e.g., `./Test -h` will make tox print its help message.
+Typical arguments you might want to pass through `./Test` to `tox` include: use include:

+- `run -h`: Print help for the `tox run` command.

+- `-a`: Print a list of all environments in the default list to be tested.
+  This can be useful for finding an envirionment name for use in the `run` command below.

+- `run -e py3.11-pytest8`: Run just a specific tox environment (or multiple ones separated by commas) rather than all environment.

+- `config`: Print the tox configuration.

 Further Documentation